taskcluster/community-tc-config/README.md

 Install this app by running `pip install -e .` in this directory.

-After making a change the the configuration, you can examine the results with
+After making a change to the configuration, you can examine the results with

 ```
 TASKCLUSTER_ROOT_URL=https://community-tc.services.mozilla.com tc-admin diff